varsham/varsham.github.com/_posts/2012-12-22-The-Mystery-Of-The-Echoing-Woods.markdown

+---
+layout: post
-title:The Mystery Of The  Echoing Woods
+title: The Mystery Of The  Echoing Woods
+---

 CHAPTER 1

 One day there was a little boy named Jaylen.
  Jaylen lived in China near the Big Woods.
 One cold night, there was some echoing sound.